-This step allows you to figure the amount of credit you may use this year.
-Unused credit carryforwards available from previous years are used first, beginning with the oldest credit.
-Credits earned in the current tax year that may be carried for two or five years are used last, beginning with the two-year credits and ending with the five-year credits.
+This step allows you to figure the amount of credit you may use this year, through the use of unused credit carryforwards available from previous years, and credits earned in the current year in Step 1.
+Credits are applied based on the earliest expiration.